 Scholarly Communications & Data Management Resources

-In addition to hosting the University’s digital repository and scholarly profiles for faculty, the library’s scholarly communications experts can assist you with data management planning and curation, copyright and reuse licensing, promoting and monitoring use of your work, and building your professional brand.
+In addition to hosting the University’s digital repository and scholarly profiles for faculty, the library’s scholarly communications specialists can assist you with data management planning and curation, copyright and reuse licensing, evaluating journal quality, promoting and monitoring use of your work, and building your professional brand.

 Plan & Propose

 To get the most out of your data, plan early how you will collect, use, and share it.
 Many funders now require data management plans (DMPs), and many publishers require that data be made publicly available.

 - See our guide to data management planning

 - Use DMPTool, & Generic Template for DMPs

 - Example DMPs

 Ensure that you are following best practices while actively collecting, caring for, and analyzing your data.
 Host, secure, and share your “working” data in Digital Commons @ Georgia Southern during the active phase of research.

 - See our guide to hosting, collecting, and working with data